 How to use Dried Mint

 Dried mint is a useful ingredient to have in your pantry.
+We use dried mint in lamb dishes like Middle Eastern lamb kofta.
 You can use it in all of the following ways:

-- Use it as an ingredient for lemonade or tea during the summer months; add a few leaves for each drink you make.
+It can be a stomach soother, a palette cleanser, and is great in tea!
+Just add a teaspoon of it to a tea strainer mug and add hot water.
+Use it as an ingredient for lemonade or tea during the summer months; crumble up a few leaves for each drink you make.

 - 1 bunch of herbs